ChayaRNove/vowels.2025/appendices/appendix_B_lmer_output.md

 ## Results of linear mixed model assessing durational distinction for the high vowels [aː] and [a]

-*Variables of interest highlighted in gray in the original analysis*

 ### Fixed Effects

 | Predictors | Estimates | Std.Error | t-value | p-value | n | %long |